Is the Delta SkyMiles Reserve Card worth it?

 If lounge access is the reason you want to open the card, then consider opening The Platinum Card® from American Express instead.
 It comes with much, much better lounge access.
 With the Amex Platinum, you’ll get access to the same Delta lounges you can get in with the Delta Reserve card — but you’ll also get access to many other lounges (enrollment required), including:

 - Airspace lounges

-When it comes to getting into airport lounges the AMEX Platinum beats the Delta Reserve handily.
-Plus, with the AMEX Platinum card, you’ll get a $200 airline fee credit each calendar year for your selected airline.
-And you can choose Delta.
-Once you include that credit, it makes even more sense to apply for the AMEX Platinum card.
+Plus, with the Amex Platinum card, you’ll get an up to $200 airline fee credit each calendar year for your selected airline (enrollment required), which can be Delta.
+Once you include that credit, it makes even more sense to apply for the Amex Platinum card.